Not Playground Weather? Try These Philly Indoor Play Spaces

 You may know Music Theatre Philly as a performing arts center, but did you know they have an indoor play space known as The Playhouse?
 The nature-themed play zone has features like an oversized birdhouse with a slide and farmers market imagination play.

 Visitors to The Playhouse can drop in or opt for monthly memberships.
-Various events are held throughout the week, such as music, tumbling, and arts and crafts.
+Various events are held throughout the week, such as music, movement, storytelling, and more.
 Happy Hour (extended open play from 5-7 pm) is offered once a month, perfect for parents with more traditional working hours.

 Playology